edarchimbaud/vnpy/docs/portfolio_strategy.md

 Calling the rebalance_portfolio function from within a strategy allows you to execute a position reversal trade based on a set target position for a specific contract.

-Please note: Only contracts that have a K-slice in the current bars dictionary will participate in the execution of this position adjustment trade, thus ensuring that contracts in non-trading sessions (no market push) will not be incorrectly issued commissions.
+Please note: Only contracts that have a bar in the current bars dictionary will participate in the execution of this position adjustment trade, thus ensuring that contracts in non-trading sessions (no market push) will not be incorrectly issued commissions.

 **calculate_price**